 '''

-% cd dcn-software-suite-0.3/idc/tools/utils
+% cd dcn-software-suite-0.3.1/idc/tools/utils

-%./idc-route add -default -egress
+%./idc-route add -default -loose -egress

 urn:ogf:network:domain=blue.pod.lan:node=vlsr1:port=6:link=11.

 1.11.2

 '''

 The above command states that if someone requests a circuit in another domain it will exit the network on urn:ogf:network:domain=blue.pod.lan:node=vlsr1:port=6:link=11.1.11.2 if no other entry matches.
+The -loose option indicates that there may be other hops between the egress and the destination and that it will be the responsibility of other IDCs to fill-in the missing values.
 If this is the only entry made to the routing tables ALL requests with a destination outside the domain will exit using the specified egress.
 Assuming this is the only entry, by looking at the example topology provided with the TERCE we see that this means requests will always be forwarded to the "red.pod.lan" domain.
 This can be seen by looking at the the remoteLinkId field in the definition of the link is tedb-intra.xml.
-Issue the above command and replace the value given to -egress with a link-id on your network to create a default route.
+Issue the above command and replace the value given to egress with a link-id on your network to create a default route.